Pension Surplus Risk Index (PSRX)

 Deriving individual plan volatilities involves three main components:

-- Implied volatilities for various markets from traded options; and
+- Implied volatilities for various markets from traded options

 These three components provide the necessary inputs for a traditional portfolio volatility calculation; in this case the “portfolio” is the combination of both the assets and liabilities of the plan.